novix-sa/Pyplan/docs/User Guide/Model.md

 # Model

 Pyplan structures code trough an influence digram of nodes.
-Nodes have properties that could be inspected and edited trough tabs <kbd>Propertires</kbd><kbd>Code</></kbd><kbd>Docs</kbd>.
+Nodes have properties that could be inspected and edited trough tabs <kbd>Properties</kbd><kbd>Code</></kbd><kbd>Docs</kbd>.

 ![enter image description here](http://img.pyplan.org/model-node-prop1.png) The **Properties** tab contains:
  - **Title**: is the legend that will be displayed over the node
  - **ID**: the node identification.
 The way to call the node values when coding.
  - **Units**: A text value that will be displayed next to the title when evaluating a node.
  - **#**: the number format of the node.
- - **Inputs/Outputs**: list of nodes titles related to the selected node.
-You can navigate to anyone through clicking on the name.
+ - **Inputs/Outputs**: list of nodes titles directly linked to the selected node.
+You can navigate to anyone through clicking on the node name.
  - **Code**: shortcut to the Code tab
 The **Code** tab: